 The monomaniacal focus of the Midnight Sorrow has a cost to them not only in lives, but in minds and souls.
 So intent upon their daemonic foe are these Harlequins that all else fades into obscurity.
-Their battles and performances focus, without

-The symbol of the Masque of the Midnight Sorrow takes the form of a spear driven into the inverse heart of the rune of Twilight.
-This design reflects the Masque's desire to strike when daylight is slain, before darkness reigns.
-The costumes worn by Players in the Midnight Sorrow are dark black with offsets of bright yellow, while their motley is red and blue. exception, upon the dangers of Chaos, and in recent centuries they have abandoned all other dances in favour of ever more vivid depictions of the Fall.
+Their battles and performances focus, without exception, upon the dangers of Chaos, and in recent centuries they have abandoned all other dances in favour of ever more vivid depictions of the Fall.
 As this mania has overtaken them, so the Players of the Midnight Sorrow have become trapped within their roles.
 All Harlequins sacrifice a portion of their personality to the character they play, but most retain at least a spark of the being who came before, even if only in the interpretation they bring to their role.
 Not so the Midnight Sorrow.
 These grim figures rarely speak, except in ritual form, and care for nothing but the final defeat of Slaanesh.